axelitus/dev-env-win/README.md

 - `DEV` The selected `<dev_root>` path.
 - `DEV_BIN` The `%DEV%\bin` path for scripts and executables.
 - `PHP` The path to the PHP selector script `%DEV_BIN%\php.bat`.
+- `PHP_VER` The default PHP version for the PHP selector script.
 - `PHP5_5` The path to the XAMPP 5.5 PHP folder `%XAMPP5_5%\php`.
 - `PHP5_5_EXE` The path to the XAMPP 5.5 PHP executable `%PHP5_5%\php.exe`.
 - `PHP5_5_XDBG` The path to the XAMPP 5.5 PHP xdebug extension `%PHP5_5%\ext\php_xdebug.dll`.